Azure/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/Set-AzureRmApiManagementCertificate.md

 # Set-AzureRmApiManagementCertificate

 ## SYNOPSIS
-Modifies an API Management certificate.
+Modifies an API Management certificate which is configured for mutual authentication with backend.

 ## SYNTAX